JacobusTheSecond/nonObtuseTri/README.md

 ```
 ### Execution
 Run `python src/visualizer.py`.
-By default it will compare the best solutions in `instance_solutions/exact_solutions` and `instance_solutions/numeric_solutions` to the best solutions in `instance_solutions/newestVersion`
+By default it will compare the best solutions in `instance_solutions/*` to the best solutions in `instance_solutions/withComplicatedCenter`

 ### The GUI
 The GUI consists of three parts: